 Bike Paths in Calgary

-It was a different kind of spring in Alberta—in all of Canada, for that matter.
-Summer has followed suit as the world continues to deal with the COVID-19 pandemic.
-In many places, we’re wearing masks, staying physically distant, and washing our hands like mad.
-But even when Canada’s public health measures were in full force to flatten the curve, we’re still able to leave the house and spend time outside.
-That’s something to be thankful for, right?
+That was a different kind of spring in Alberta โ€” in all of Canada, for that matter.
+Summer followed suit as the world continued to deal with COVID-19.
+In many places, we were wearing masks, staying physically distant, and washing our hands like mad.
+But even when Canada’s public health measures were in full force to flatten the curve, we were still able to leave the house and spend time outside.

 Fish Creek Park